club-cooking/ldn-club-nights/README.md

 ## config

 Config files to change the behaviour of the scraper, specifically the detailed event info (i.e. lineups).
-Edit `month-lineups-config.csv` if you want to pull line-ups for different time period.
+Edit `month-config.yml` if you want to pull line-ups for different time period.